-You don't have to read every equation.
+• You don't have to read every equation.

 The examples generally show "all" the steps needed to solve a problem.
 Sometimes reading through each step is helpful; sometimes it is confusing.
 When the steps are illustrating a new technique, one probably should follow each step closely to learn the new technique.
 When the steps are showing the mathematics needed to find a number to be used later, one can usually skip ahead and see how that number is being used, instead of getting bogged down in reading how the number was found.

-Most proofs have been omitted.
+• Most proofs have been omitted.

 In mathematics, proving something is always true is extremely important, and entails much more than testing to see if it works twice.
 However, students often are confused by the details of a proof, or become concerned that they should have been able to construct this proof on their own.
 To alleviate this potential problem, we do not include the proofs to most theorems in the text.
 The interested reader is highly encouraged to find proofs online or from their instructor.
 In most cases, one is very capable of understanding what a theorem means and how to apply it without knowing fully why it is true.

-Interactive, 3D Graphics

-New to Version 3.0 is the addition of interactive, 3D graphics in the .pdf version.
+Interactive, 3D Graphics.
+Versions 3.0 and 4.0 of the textbook include interactive, 3D graphics in the pdf version.
 Nearly all graphs of objects in space can be rotated, shifted, and zoomed in/out so the reader can better understand the object illustrated.
+However, the only pdf viewers that support these 3D graphics are Adobe Reader Acrobat (and only the versions for PC/Mac/Unix/Linux computers, not tablets or smartphones).